You may wish to see an introductory page with a map of the walls first.

 1838 coloured engraving (T. Allom - J.C.
 Bentley) showing the walls going down to the Golden Horn which are covered in this page

 Heraclius had to sustain the siege of the Avars in 626 and Leo III that of the Arabs in 718.
-Based on the experiences they made during these sieges, they modified the initial stretch of the walls (from the Golden Horn), which therefore does not follow the general pattern.
+Based on the experiences they made during these sieges, they modified the initial stretch of the walls from the harbour (i.e. the Golden Horn), which therefore does not follow the general pattern.
 This section was very important because it protected the Palace of Blachernae where the Byzantine emperors often stayed before the Xth century and which afterwards became their principal residence.
+The palace included a church which housed a holy spring.

 Adjoining (restored) towers of Anemas (left) and Isaac II Angelos (right) with the minaret of Ivaz Efendi Camii in the background